 How are communities designing MIH-CP programs?

-The following Playbook resources offer insight into how MIH-CP models have been designed across the country and tools for implementation:
+The following Evidence-to-Action resource summaries offer insight into how MIH-CP models have been designed across the country and tools for implementation:

 • Implementing and Sustaining Rural Community Paramedicine – This report, informed by a convening of MIH-CP providers and related stakeholders, offers strategies to support the implementation and sustainability of MIH-CP programs in rural communities.